SOFA Status – What Does it Mean to You?

 - serving personnel when in Germany in connection with their official duties

-- the ‘civilian component’ (effectively civil servants) accompanying the force (the SOFA specifically excludes German nationals and individuals from countries that are not members of NATO),
+- he ‘civilian component’ (effectively civil servants) accompanying the force (the SOFA specifically excludes German nationals and individuals from countries that are not members of NATO),

-- certain contractors with status equivalent to that of the civilian component
+- certain contractors with similar status to that of the civilian component.

-- spouses of the above, and children depending upon the Heads of household for support (BFG sets a maximum age limit of 25)
+- Recognised by the employer, MOD, spouses of the above, and children depending upon the Heads of household for support.
+(Dependent of the Force)

-If someone is posted to British Forces Germany (BFG) for six months or more, they and their accompanying family are seen as holding SOFA status.
-Some of the main benefits of SOFA status are listed below:
+If someone is posted to Germany for six months or more, they and their, formally recognised by the employer - MOD, accompanying family are seen as holding SOFA status.

 The SOFA treaty does give us many benefits; however, it also sets out that we have certain

 responsibilities.
-As members of the BFG community, we are responsible for:
+As members of the Force, we are responsible for:

 - Learning and obeying German laws – including driving laws

 - Carrying an official ID card issued by the sending state (either a military ID card for serving personnel, or one of several types of civilian ID cards for non-military persons)